siilike/gradle-javascript-toolkit/README.md

   * `tools/node_modules`

 The environment-dependent variants are mainly to ease working with git submodules: you can add the submodule to e.g. `libs`, but locally create a symlinked version in `libs-development`.

+A webpack configuration with only static resolver settings is written to `build/webpack.{module}.js` for use with external tools (IDEs, Madge, etc).

 # DSL